python-discord/sir-lancebot/README.md

 ## Commands

-!repository - Links to this repository
+.repository - Links to this repository

 ### Git
-!Git - Links to getting started with Git page !Git.commit - An example commit command
+.Git - Links to getting started with Git page .Git.commit - An example commit command

 ### Halloween Facts
 Random halloween facts are posted regularly.
-!hallofact - Show the last posted Halloween fact
+.hallofact - Show the last posted Halloween fact

 ### Avatar Spookification
-!savatar - Spookifies your avatar with a few random effects.
+.savatar or .spookyavatar - Spookifies your avatar with a few random effects.

 ## Getting started